-- □ Tool execution from the file system view, section 4.17.1. - □ Tool execution from the session edition view and execution results view.
+- □ Tool execution from the file system view, section 4.19.1. - □ Tool execution from the session edition view and execution results view (see Figure 4-31).
 The execution view is the same as the session view with two particularities, Log Tab is enabled and the status is completed (successfully or not).
-Note that in the execution view the status of the output files is shown as available if the simulation chain has been successfully executed while in the session editing the status is shown as pending (see section 4.11.2.4).
+Note that in the execution view the status of the output files is shown as available if the simulation chain has been successfully executed while in the session editing the status is shown as pending (see section 4.11.2.4). - □ Scheduled execution over simulation data products, section 4.11.2.9.